miyazaki1123/wooms/app/public/wp-content/plugins/w3-total-cache/readme.txt

 * Improved handling of # in URLs
 * Improved handling of exclusions for e-commerce in Genesis Framework
 * Improved handling of headers for Microsoft Azure
-* Improved functionality with existing Cloudfront Distributions when configuring Full Site Delivery
+* Improved functionality with existing CloudFront Distributions when configuring Full Site Delivery
 * Improved minify debug logging
 * Improved handling of URLs that omit the protocol
 * Improved handling of custom files with CDN (via amiga-500)